 16. After a series of checks, if all pre-requires values are satisfied, hit the Next button to proceed further.

-18. Next, supply the Host (or IP Address) and the Port of the Zabbix server (use the host localhost and the port 10051 because zabbix server is configured to run on the same host as the zabbix frontend web interface in this tutorial) and a Name for Zabbix frontend installation.
+18. Next, supply the Host (or IP Address) and the Port of the Zabbix server (use the host localhost and the port 10051 because Zabbix server is configured to run on the same host as the Zabbix frontend web interface in this tutorial) and a Name for Zabbix frontend installation.
 When you’re done hit Next to continue.

-21. Finally, navigate to your server IP address or domain name by appending /zabbix URL address and log in to Zabbix web admin panel with the default credentials presented below.
+21. Finally, navigate to your server IP address or domain name by appending /zabbix URL address and log in to the Zabbix web admin panel with the default credentials presented below.

 https://your_domain.tld/zabbix/ Username: Admin Password: zabbix